Smart-Bull/smarter-contracts/README.md

 2. Emission of signals with parameters that can be used by slots
 3. Delayed emission of a signal by a certain amount of time (approximated by block numbers)
 4. Execution of a block of code whenever a signal of interest is emitted using slots
+5. Slots can bind to multiple different signals
-5. Guarentee that slots will be executed eventually given that there is sufficient gas
+6. Guarentee that slots will be executed eventually given that there is sufficient gas
-6. Guarentee that slots are executed before any pending transactions in the contract
+7. Guarentee that slots are executed before any pending transactions in the contract

 Further, limitations of this feature include:
 1. Slots can only bind to one signal, and that signal must already exist on the network prior to deployment
-2. Slots cannot change the signal they are binded to once the contract is deployed
+2. Slots cannot unbind from a signal one binded
 3. Slots must return void

 ## 2. Proposed Syntax